CahanLab/fruitfly_organogenesis/README.md

 ## Processed Data
 The raw count matrices and processed data (Seurat object in .rds format) for stage 10-12 and stage 13-16 can be found on [GEO database]() (will release when the manuscript is accepted).

-The Monocle3 object (in .rds format) for the in-depth analysis of salivary gland, trachea and germ cells can be found [here]() (will release when accepted).
+The Monocle3 object (in .rds format) for the in-depth analysis of salivary gland, trachea and germ cells can be found below.

 ## Navigating the analysis code
 All the analysis and figures presented in the manuscript are done on a 2020 Macbook Pro, M1 Chip with macOS Ventura 13.3.1 (a).
 To run the analysis code, you would need to download several raw data and accessory data files.